Robyn Bromley, Delegate of the Minister for the Environment and Heritage, 31 January 2007

 5th Floor, Marine Board Building

-I am writing to you as Delegate of the Minister for The Environment and Water Resources in relation to the assessment of the Tasmanian Abalone Fishery (TAF) under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-An assessment of the TAF under the EPBC Act was completed in 2002.
-As a result of that assessment, the former Minister for the Environment and Heritage, the Hon David Kemp MP, declared the TAF exempt from the export provisions of the EPBC Act and included product from the fishery on the List of Exempt Native Specimens (LENS) until 5 February 2007.
-No accreditation was required at this time under the relevant protected species provisions of Part 13 of the EPBC Act as interactions with protected species in the TAF were highly unlikely in the normal course of fishing operations.
+I am writing to you as Delegate of the Minister for the Environment and Heritage in relation to the assessment of the Tasmanian Rock Lobster Fishery (TRLF) under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+An assessment of the TRLF under the EPBC Act was completed in 2002.
+As a result of that assessment, the former Minister for the Environment and Heritage, the Hon David Kemp MP, declared the TRLF exempt from the export provisions of the EPBC Act and included product from the fishery on the List of Exempt Native Specimens (LENS) until 5 February 2007.
+He also accredited the Fisheries (Rock Lobster and Giant Crab) Rules 2001 (the TRLF Management Plan) under the relevant protected species provisions of Part 13 of the EPBC Act.

-In November 2006 the Tasmanian Department of Primary Industries and Water (DPIW) submitted the document Reassessment of Ecological Sustainability in the Tasmanian Abalone Fishery for assessment under Parts 13 and 13A of the EPBC Act.
-The assessment also took account of measures that have been developed by DPIW in response to recommendations made in the initial assessment of the TAF to improve the management of the fishery.
+In November 2006 the Tasmanian Department of Primary Industries and Water (DPIW) submitted the document Reassessment report: Tasmanian Rock Lobster Fishery for assessment under Parts 13 and 13A of the EPBC Act.
+The assessment also took account of measures that have been developed by DPIW in response to recommendations made in the initial assessment of the TRLF to improve the management of the fishery.

 I am pleased to advise that assessment of the fishery is now complete.
-The assessment report will be available on the Department of the Environment and Water Resources website at: http://www.environment.gov.au/coasts/fisheries/assessment/index.html.
+The assessment report will be available on the Department of the Environment and Heritage website at: http://www.environment.gov.au/coasts/fisheries/assessment/index.html.

-The TAF is a dive fishery with direct and selective hand collection of the target species.
-The fishery is considered to have no identified significant adverse impacts on endangered, threatened or protected species or threatened ecological communities.
-I therefore believe it is appropriate to accredit the Tasmanian Fisheries (Abalone) Rules 2000 and the Tasmanian Living Marine Resources Management Act 1995 under Part 13 of the EPBC Act.
+In view of the relatively low number of protected species interactions reported in the fishery, management measures in place to minimise the risk of interactions and the implementation of a protected species reporting mechanism, I believe it is appropriate to accredit the Tasmanian Fisheries (Rock Lobster) Rules 2006 and the Tasmanian Living Marine Resources Management Act 1995 under Part 13 of the EPBC Act.
 The new accreditation will ensure that individual fishers operating in accordance with the management arrangements are not required to seek permits in relation to interactions with protected species in Commonwealth waters.

 I would like to thank you for the constructive way in which your officials have approached this assessment.

-Recommendations to the Tasmanian Department of Primary Industries and Water (DPIW) on the ecologically sustainable management of the Tasmanian Abalone Fishery (TAF)
+Recommendations to the Tasmanian Department of Primary Industries and Water (DPIW) on the ecologically sustainable management of the Tasmanian Rock Lobster Fishery (TRLF)

-The TAF is a well-managed fishery with a range of management measures to promote the ecologically sustainable harvesting of species from the fishery.
+The TRLF is a well-managed fishery with a range of management measures to promote the ecologically sustainable harvesting of species from the fishery.
 These measures include:

 - limited entry;

-- a total allowable catch (TAC) allocated across zones;
+- a total allowable catch for the fishery;

 The following recommendations have been made to further strengthen the effectiveness of the management arrangements for the fishery and minimise environmental risks in the medium to longer term.
 Unless a specific time frame is provided in the recommendation, DPIW should action these recommendations before the next review of the fishery in 2012.

-Recommendation 1: The Tasmanian Department of Primary Industries and Water (DPIW) to advise the Department of the Environment and Water Resources (DTEWR) of any material change to the TAF management arrangements that could affect the criteria on which Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) decisions are based, within three months of that change being made.
+Recommendation 1: The Tasmanian Department of Primary Industries and Water (DPIW) to advise the Department of the Environment and Heritage (DEH) of any material change to the TRLF management arrangements that could affect the criteria on which Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) decisions are based, within three months of that change being made.

-Reports to be produced and presented to DTEWR annually, and to include:
+Recommendation 2: Reports to be produced and presented to DEH annually, and to include:

-- Information sufficient to allow assessment of the progress of DPIW in implementing the recommendations made in the Assessment of the Tasmanian Abalone Fishery 2007;
+- Information sufficient to allow assessment of the progress of DPIW in implementing the recommendations made in the Assessment of the Tasmanian Rock Lobster Fishery 2007;

 - A description of the status of the fishery and catch and effort information;

-- A statement of the performance of the fishery against objectives, performance indicators and measures once developed; and
+- A statement of the performance of the fishery against objectives, performance indicators and measures; and

 - Research undertaken or completed relevant to the fishery.

-Recommendation 6: DPIW to continue to monitor the impact of sea urchin barrens on the abalone fishery.
-DPIW to consider environmental factors, such as urchin barrens, when setting the TAC annually for the TAF.
+Recommendation 6: Within 3 years, DPIW to review the stock assessment model and model predictions for the TRLF to ensure that TAC levels continue to permit significant stock rebuilding for the rock lobster stock.
+DPIW to consider environmental factors, such as urchin barrens, when setting the TAC annually for the TRLF.

 - Australian Government Department of Agriculture, Fisheries and Forestry